 By scheduling your exam, you are assuming the risk of and waiving ABT’s, Metacred’s, and Pearson VUE’s (and their respective contractors’) liability for any harm or damages that you may suffer as a result of or in any way related to your exam administration, including without limitation acquiring the SARS-CoV-2 coronavirus that causes COVID-19.

-Except for the prescheduled, one-hour break after the first 3-hour section of the exam, no other breaks are allowed during the exam, and no food or beverages may be consumed during the exam.
-Please be prepared to take each of the two, 3-hour sections of the exam without breaks, eating, or drinking.
-If you depart from the testing area at any time during the exam (except during the prescheduled one-hour break between the two, 3-hour exam sections), your exam will be terminated immediately, and your score will be based on the exam items you have completed up to that point in time.
+If you depart from exam center at any time during the exam (except during the prescheduled 45 minute scheduled break between the two, 3-hour exam sections), your exam will be terminated immediately, and your score will be based on the exam items you have completed up to that point in time.

 You will have up to three (3) hours to complete the 100 questions in each of the two sections of the examination.